algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ---

-- **2 players game mode**:
-  - First player moves:
-    - `Up Arrow`: Move the Pac-Man sprite without a hair bow upward.
-    - `Down Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow downward.
-    - `Left Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow to the left.
-    - `Right Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow to the right.
-  - Second player moves:
-    - `Z`: Move the Pac-Man sprite without a hair bow upward.
-    - `S`: Move the Pac-Man sprite Pac-Man without a hair bow downward.
-    - `Q`: Move the Pac-Man sprite Pac-Man without a hair bow to the left.
-    - `D`: Move the Pac-Man sprite Pac-Man without a hair bow to the right.

----

-- **Control ghosts**:
-  - `&` key: Switch to Blinky's moves control
-    - Pressing the `&` key when Blinky is already the sprite whose moves are already controlled does nothing
-  - `é` key: Switch to Pinky's moves control
-    - Pressing the `é` key when Pinky is already the sprite whose moves are already controlled does nothing
-  - `"` key: Switch to Inky's moves control
-    - Pressing the `"` key when Inky is already the sprite whose moves are already controlled does nothing
-  - `'` key: Switch to Inky's moves control
-    - Pressing the `'` key when Inky is already the sprite whose moves are already controlled does nothing
-  - `Up Arrow`: Move the controlled ghost sprite upward.
-  - `Down Arrow`: Move the controlled ghost sprite downward.
-  - `Left Arrow`: Move the controlled ghost sprite to the left.
-  - `Right Arrow`: Move the controlled ghost sprite to the right.

----

-- **All optional submenus**:
-  - `Escape`: Quit the game and close the DOSBox emulator.

----

 #### Movement

 Pac-Man moves through the maze at the rate of one cell per frame.
 Each frame is rendered at 60 frames per second, ensuring smooth movement.